bm2-lab/SCMMI_Benchmark/README.md

 ![Workflow](imgs/Wrokflow.png)

 ## SCMMIB package
-We created a python package `scmmib` based on `scanpy` pipeline, which referred to some integration metrics in `scib` and `scglue` package, and extended to different single-cell multimodal integration tasks. <br> <br>
+We created a python package `scmmib` based on `scanpy` pipeline, which laso referred to some integration metrics in `scib` and `scglue` package, and extended to different single-cell multimodal integration tasks. <br>

 The `knn_smooth` function  in scmmib package was sourced  from a published method:
 **knn_smoothing paper**: https://www.biorxiv.org/content/10.1101/217737.full.pdf, and **github**: https://github.com/yanailab/knn-smoothing. <br>